Elphel/obj2rgbd/README.md

 # Description
-Generate RGB-D format image pairs from *.obj models with textures using Blender.
+Batch generate RGB-D format image pairs from *.obj models with textures using Blender.

 # Quickstart
 ```